spiral/docs/orm/basics.md

 ```

 ## Services and Controllers
-While working with models you can call `find` and `save` methods inside your controllers freely.
-However spiral provides ability to pre-generate specific class - [Service] (/application/services.md), which can help you to abstract model specific operations from your controllers code.
+While working with ORM models you are able to call `find`, `findByPK` and `save` methods inside your controllers directly.
+However spiral provides ability to pre-generate specific [Service] (/application/services.md) which can help you to abstract database specific operations from your controllers code.
 You can scaffold such class using console command "create:service user -e user", resulted code may look like:

 ```php
 class UserService extends Service  implements SingletonInterface